ARA San Luis (S-32)

 ARA San Luis (S-32) was a Type 209 diesel-powered submarine of the Argentine Navy.
 Built in Germany, San Luis has a displacement of 1,285 tonnes and was commissioned in 1974.
 The submarine operated against the Royal Navy during the Falklands War without any noticeable success, but survived a number of anti-submarine sweeps carried out by British frigates.
-San Luis was struck in 1997 after an incomplete overhaul.
+San Luis was struck in 1997 after an incomplete overhaul; as of 2020, its hull remained stored at Domecq Garcia Shipyard (Tandanor).

 Design

+The Type 209 submarine was designed by Ingenieurkontor Lübeck (IKL) headed by Ulrich Gabler and is largely based on previous German submarine designs (in particular the Type 206) with increased equipment.
+The design is single hulled and allows the commanding officer to see the entire submarine from the bow to stern while standing at the periscope.
+Four 120-cell batteries are located forward and aft of the command center in the lower deck and make up about 25% of the boat's displacement.
+Two main ballast tanks with forward and aft trim tanks allow the boat to dive.
+They are powered by four MTU diesels and four AEG generators.